Graveyard Tour — Shiloh Lutheran Church

 Bette’s final resting place at The Old Cemetery seems quite fitting.
 Having grown up as a Moravian — and remaining a Moravian at heart — Bette played an important role in preserving the history of The Old Cemetery near Shiloh Lutheran Church, whose early spiritual life was shaped by Moravians.

-In the quaint clearing of The Old Cemetery, nature’s soothing sounds evoke a feeling of reverence in visitors.
-The wind itself whispers through the towering trees, as if conveying to those who are listening that each life represented on this sacred ground is uniquely precious.
+If you’ve never visited The Old Cemetery behind Shiloh Lutheran Church in Lewisville, I encourage you to do so.
+In that quaint clearing, nature’s soothing sounds evoke a feeling of reverence.
+The wind itself whispers through the towering trees, as if conveying to those who are listening that each life represented on that sacred ground is uniquely precious.

-Check out the links below for the PHOTO GALLERY, the GOOGLE MAP and the 5-minute AUDIO RECORDING of Terry Dull that provides additional information on The Old Cemetery.
+Check out the links below for the PHOTO GALLERY, the GOOGLE MAP and the 5-minute AUDIO RECORDING of Terry Dull providing additional information on The Old Cemetery.

-Attributions: Sources for this article were The Old Deutsch Meeting House Graveyard, the Lewisville Historical Society, and Shallow Ford Country, by G. Galloway Reynolds.
+ATTRIBUTIONS: Sources for this article include The Old Deutsch Meeting House Graveyard, the Lewisville Historical Society, and Shallow Ford Country, by G. Galloway Reynolds.

 If you enjoyed this article, you might also enjoy reading about the other local historic graveyards featured on this website.